Short Course in Radiocarbon Dating and Bayesian Chronological Analysis

-Bed and breakfast accommodation, and dinner on the Monday and Tuesday evenings, are available to book as optional extras and are provided at Oxford University Department of Continuing Education, Rewley House, 1 Wellington Square, Oxford, OX1 2JA.
-Rewley House is approximately 15 minutes walk from the Zoology Department.
+Bed and breakfast accommodation, and dinner on the Monday and Tuesday evenings, are available to book as optional extras and are provided at Oxford University Department for Continuing Education, Rewley House, 1 Wellington Square, Oxford, OX1 2JA.
+Rewley House is approximately 15 minutes walk from the course location.

-The course will be held at the Zoology Department, South Parks Road, Oxford.
+The course will be held at the Department for Earth Sciences, South Parks Road, Oxford.

 Dinner and Accommodation will be at Rewley House, 1 Wellington Square, Oxford.

 Monday 19 March 2018